About Mend the Gap

 What will the programme do?

-£3,000,000 will be spent on Enhancement Projects within the wider corridor of the electrification works along this part of the line.
-Enhancement projects could include schemes that benefit landscape; nature and biodiversity; access, understanding and recreation; heritage; sustainable tourism and the local economy within the programme area.
+£3,000,000 is being spent on Enhancement Projects within the wider corridor of the electrification works along this part of the line.
+Enhancement projects can benefit landscape; nature and biodiversity; access, understanding and recreation; heritage; sustainable tourism and the local economy within the programme area.

-Find out more about the types of projects and schemes that could be supported by looking at the recently published Enhancement Project Criteria.
+You can find out more about the types of projects and schemes that the programme might support by looking at the programme’s Enhancement Project Criteria.

-£750,000 is earmarked for Mitigation Projects, such as tree planting and hedgerow restoration to help screen, mask, distract from and soften the impact of the steel gantries and other electrical equipment which have been installed in the Chilterns and North Wessex Downs AONBs along the 20km stretch of line between the outskirts of Reading and Didcot.
+£750,000 has been earmarked for Mitigation Projects, such as tree planting and hedgerow restoration to help screen, mask, distract from and soften the impact of the steel gantries and other electrical equipment which has been installed in the Chilterns and North Wessex Downs National Landscapes along the 20km stretch of line between the outskirts of Reading and Didcot.

 Who runs the programme?

-Mend the Gap is jointly led by the Chilterns Conservation Board, North Wessex Downs AONB and the Railway Action Group (a group of local community members who were instrumental in highlighting the harm being done to the AONBs and in the campaign to reduce these impacts) and will involve working with landowners, the local community and partner organisations to identify and deliver projects that will collectively enhance the affected areas.
+Mend the Gap is jointly led by the Chilterns National Landscape, the North Wessex Downs National Landscape and the Railway Action Group (a group of local community members who were instrumental in highlighting the harm being done to the National Landscapes, or AONBs as they were then called, and in the campaign to reduce the impact on them).
+The programme is working with landowners, the local community and partner organisations to identify and deliver projects that will collectively enhance the affected areas.

 We are seeking to identify and support projects that will contribute towards meeting the programme’s overall vision of softening the scars left by the electrification of the Great Western mainline by enhancing and enriching the outstanding landscape that links the Chilterns and North Wessex Downs for wildlife, residents and visitors.